1951 college basketball point-shaving scandal: Aftermath

 Some figures involved in the scandal, such as Eddie Gard, would later play semi-professional basketball in the summer.

 Kentucky

 Kentucky cancelled one season of play following the university's involvement in the scandal and accusations of an overemphasis on athletics at the expense of academics.
 However, it was the only program that was not permanently hobbled by the scandal.
 The scandal forced Adolph Rupp to renege on plans to resign from coaching for health reasons that he first had at the time.
 He continued working as a head coach for Kentucky until 1972, winning another NCAA championship for the program in 1958.
 To date, Bradley is the only other affected school to have appeared in a final major media poll since 1951 (being the runner-up again in 1954), with NYU being the only other program to reach as far as the Final Four since then.
-As of 2025, Manhattan College (who have since upgraded themselves to Manhattan University) is the only New York program to still maintain good standing as a Division I NCAA program.

 CCNY

 Following the discovery of several other irregularities involved with the program, CCNY would deemphasize athletics entirely and eventually became a Division III program.
 In November 1952, the New York Board of Education's Committee on Intercollegiate Basketball made further revelations that ultimately led to the demise of the CCNY program, including fourteen fraudulent transcripts, an illegal recruiting mechanism in the Student Athletic Academic Council, and plans for a South American tour that would have paid players.
 Nat Holman and assistant Bobby Sand initially resigned from their positions before ultimately returning in 1954, for everything outside of bad judgment and Sand being demoted to other duties instead.